starfighterheavy/rapido/README.md

 Specifies the class that will present the resource.
 This class must accept the resource as the only parameter at initialization, and respond to the `as_json` for output when used with the `Rapido::ApiController`.

+For example, if `params` contained a `:filter` parameter which should be used by the presenter , then the following would work:

+`presented_by WidgetsPresenter, :filter`

+The `initialize` method of the presenter should be structured as such:

+`def initialize(widgets, filter = nil)`

 #### `collection_presented_by`

 Specifies the class that will present a collection of resources, as in the index method.
 Similar to `presented_by`, the class must accept the resource collection as the only argument at initialization, and respond to `as_json` for output when used with the `Rapido::ApiController`.
 The `collection_presented_by` can also accept a list of arguments, as symbols, that should be pulled from the `params` hash and passed to presenter class at initialization as optional argments.

-For example, if `params` contained a `:filter` parameter which should be used by the presenter to filter the collection, then the following would work:

-`collection_presented_by WidgetsCollectionPresenter, :filter`

-The `initialize` method of the presenter should be structured as such:

-`def initialize(widgets, filter = nil)`
+Collection presenters can also be provided args, similar to `presented_by`

 #### `attr_permitted`